hamk-automation/MatrixProfileEnergyConsumption/README.md

 # MatrixProfileEnergyConsumption

-For rakennusfysiikka 2019 conference publication.
+For rakennusfysiikka 2019 conference publication: Verification and improving building energy efficiency during occupation with energy measurement data - Case: Sheet Metal Center industrial hall (Markus Hansen-Haug, Khoa Dang; Häme University of Applied Science)

 The repo consists of the dataset on Sheet Metal Center building, Hämeenlinna, Finland various energy consumption measurements during 01.04.2018 to 01.04.2019 and the energy consumption profiling/feature extraction using normal average consumption and AFD with matrix profile time series snippets.
 The building is regarded as one of the first near zero energy building in Finland (https://yle.fi/uutiset/3-8536020).